 Physical Education Teacher: How to Become a P.E.
 Teacher

 Learn how to become a physical education teacher.
-Research the job description and the education and licensing requirements, and find out how to start a career as a physical education teacher.
+Review the job description and the education and licensing requirements to find out how to start a career as a physical education teacher.

 Step 1: Complete a Bachelor's Degree Program

-Physical education teachers must complete teacher education programs focused on a health and fitness-related subject.
+The first step toward becoming a P.E. teacher is completing a teacher education program focused on a health and fitness-related subject.
 Some colleges and universities offer a Bachelor of Science in Education program with an emphasis on physical education.
-These four-year degree programs prepare students to become teachers for all grade levels.
-Courses may include kinesiology, exercise physiology, health teaching methods, aerobics, recreational sports and applied physical education.
+These 4-year degree programs prepare students to become teachers for all grade levels.
+Courses in kinesiology, exercise physiology, health teaching methods, aerobics, recreational sports and applied physical education.

-- Get experience working with kids and sports.
-Aspiring physical education teachers can begin by volunteering at a local community center and interacting with children of varying ages.
+To ensure success in their training, aspiring P.E. teachers should get experience working with kids and sports.
+They can begin by volunteering at a local community center and interacting with children of varying ages.
 Volunteers may even get to lead some sports activities, which can give students a taste of what it's like to teach athletic activities.
 Students can also find youth coaching and refereeing opportunities in most cities.

-- Find out state licensing requirements before enrolling in a program.
-Each state has different licensing requirements, so students should make sure that they'll be able to get licensed right after graduating from the program.
-This may be especially important for students who plan on getting licensed in a different state than where they went for their bachelor's degree.
+Additionally, aspiring teachers should find out state licensing requirements before enrolling in a program.
+Each state has different requirements, so students should make sure that they'll be able to get licensed right after graduating from the program.
+This may be especially important for students who plan on getting licensed in a different state than where they obtained their bachelor's degree.